 Anal cancer is caused by infection with high-risk types of human papillomavirus (HPV) [1-3].
-In HIV-negative men who have sex with men (MSM), the incidence of anal cancer is around 5 per 100,000 person-years, which is about 5 times higher than in the general population [1,2].
-In HIV-positive MSM, the incidence ranged between 78 and 168/100,000 person-years in studies from the era of combination antiretroviral therapy (cART) [1,4-7].
-The main risk factor for anal cancer is a history of infection with high-risk types of human papillomavirus (HPV) which is very frequent in HIV-positive MSM [1-3,8].
-Another important risk factor is immunosuppression, characterized by low nadir CD4 counts [4-6,9] or a long duration of exposure to low CD4 counts [10,11].
-An analysis of the Swiss HIV Cohort Study (SHCS) found that the strongest predictor was a low CD4 cell count 6-7 years before diagnosis [12].
+In HIV-negative MSM, the incidence of anal cancer is around five per 100 000 person-years, which is about five times higher than in the general population [1,2].
+In HIV-positive MSM, the incidence ranged between 78 and 168 per 100000 person-years in studies from the era of combination antiretroviral therapy (cART) [1,4-7].
+The main risk factor for anal cancer is a history of infection with high-risk types of HPV which is very frequent in HIV-positive MSM [1-3,8].
+Another important risk factor is immunosuppression, characterized by low nadir $CD4^+$ cell counts [4-6,9] or a long duration of exposure to low CD4+ cell counts [10,11].
+An analysis of the Swiss HIV Cohort Study (SHCS) found that the strongest predictor was a low CD4+ cell count 6-7 years before diagnosis [12].
 Other potential risk factors include smoking [2,12] and presence of antibodies against high-risk HPV proteins [12].

-Anal intra-epithelial neoplasia (AIN) grades 2 or 3, the precursors of anal cancer [2,3,13], are found in 24% to 50% of HIV-positive MSM [1-3].
-The progression from AIN 2/3 to anal cancer is estimated to range from 1.3% to 5.6% over 5 years [1,3,13,14].
+Anal intraepithelial neoplasia (AIN) grades 2 or 3, the precursors of anal cancer [2,3,13], are found in 24-50% of HIV-positive MSM [1-3].
+The progression from AIN 2/3 to anal cancer is estimated to range from 1.3 to 5.6% over 5 years [1,3,13,14].
 Screening for AIN 2/3 and treatment of lesions can prevent progression to anal cancer.
-Cytology based on Papanicolau (Pap) smears of the anal canal is inexpensive, but with 67% to 90% the sensitivity is low in HIV-positive persons [15].
-High-resolution anoscopy and histology requires dedicated equipment and training and is substantially more expensive than cytology, but sensitivity is close to 100% [16].
-Electrocautery and infrared coagulation are the most effective treatments for intraanal AIN 2/3 [2].
-Burgos et al. [17] found that one year after treatment 49% of patients were free of AIN 2/3; other studies showed comparable or better results [18-20].
+Cytology based on Papanicolaou (Pap) smears of the anal canal is inexpensive, but with 67-90% the sensitivity is low in HIV-positive persons [15].
+Highresolution anoscopy and histology requires dedicated equipment and training and is substantially more expensive than cytology, but sensitivity is close to 100% [16].
+Electrocautery and infrared (IR) coagulation are the most effective treatments for intraanal AIN 2/3 [2].
+Burgos et al. [17] found that 1 year after treatment 49% of patients were free of AIN 2/3; other studies showed comparable or better results [18-20].
 Although only around half of men were free of AIN 2/3 after 1 year, the treatment prevented progression to anal cancer in all of them [18-20].

-Combination antiretroviral therapy (cART) substantially decreases the risk of opportunistic infections and cancers such as Kaposi sarcoma or Non-Hodgkin lymphoma [8,21], and similar decreases were expected for anal cancer.
+cART substantially decreases the risk of opportunistic infections and cancers such as Kaposi sarcoma or non-Hodgkin lymphoma [8,21], and similar decreases were expected for anal cancer.
 However, studies suggest that anal cancer incidence increased even after the widespread introduction of cART [4,7-9].
 For example, an analysis of 13 cohorts from North America found that the incidence of anal cancer continued to raise during the early years of cART (1996-1999) and plateaued in the 2000s [7].
 In the Netherlands, a slight decrease was observed after 2006 [6].

 The effectiveness of different screening strategies for anal cancer is unclear and a matter of ongoing debate [1-3,7].
-We developed a mathematical model and parameterized it with data from the Swiss HIV Cohort Study (SHCS) and the literature.
+We developed a mathematical model and parameterized it with data from the SHCS and the literature.
 We used the model to study the impact of increasing the coverage of cART, and of different screening strategies on the incidence of anal cancer.